 Similarly to museums, a visit to a national park is an experience.
-So, applying universal design principles is more than just being accessible – it has to be inclusive.
-Mammoth Hot Springs at Yellowstone National Park is a great place for a case study.
+So, applying universal design principles is more than just being accessible.
+It it has to offer enrichment, be multi-sensory, and engage participation.
+An in depth study by landscape architect Rachel Cross showcases the application universal design in Yellowstone National Park.

 “Universal design is an important, emerging practice that strives to create inclusive experiences for every person who visits a place, no matter their abilities.
 This report examined acts and guidelines currently used to inform the design of inclusive spaces, finding key gaps.
 The new guidelines were then applied to the projective design for Mammoth Hot Springs in Yellowstone National Park.

 The projective design illustrated new possibilities for amenities to support accessibility, enrichment, engagement, and multi-sensory elements, thus creating a more inclusive and immersive site experience.
 Although many aspects of universal design can be achieved in a site design, there are unique challenges that designers must address for each project.”

 Cross makes an important point about incorporating universal design features into the concept design and not leaving to a later stage.
 The value of universal design is better understood when it is part of the whole design process.